delta-io/delta/protocol_rfcs/managed-commits.md

 With the help of backfilling, the [delta files](#delta-log-entries) are visible even to the filesystem based Delta clients that do not understand `managed-commits`.
 Backfill also allows the commit-owner to reduce the number of commits it must track internally.

 Backfill must be sequential.
-In other words, a commit-owner must ensure that backfill of commit `v-1` is complete before initiating backfill of commit 'v'.
+In other words, a commit-owner must ensure that backfill of commit `v-1` is complete before initiating backfill of commit `v`.

 `commit-owner`s are encouraged to backfill the commits frequently.
 This has several advantages:
 1. Filesystem-based Delta implementations may only understand backfilled commits, and frequent backfill allows them to access the most recent table snapshots.